Grzegorz96/millionaire-app-frontend/README.md

 - Validation of entered data.
 - Handling response errors from the server.
 - Dynamic display of the list of in-game amounts.
+- Automatic replenishment of the question list when the questions run out.

 ## Technology used